 The small Wonder Spice Café bills itself as both a Cambodian and a Thai restaurant, offering such stalwarts as pad thai, chicken satay, and sweet chili shrimp, alongside more exotic fare.
 Try the Somlah Machoo, a delightful Cambodian soup with choice of chicken, tofu, or shrimp with pineapples, tomatoes, and fried garlic, garnished with fresh mint.
 Wonder Spice is open for lunch and dinner.

 683 Centre St.

 If you’re looking for an unusual wedding or birthday gift, a visit to Fire Opal is a must.
 It has a beautiful selection of glassware, pottery, tiles, furniture, and textiles.
 You’ll also find elegant handcrafted jewelry (the shop has an excellent collection of wedding rings and offers a bridal registry) and stylish clothing.
 Fire Opal has a second location, on Harvard Street in Coolidge Corner, Brookline.

 676 Centre St.

 Independently owned, this small gem of a gift shop offers something for everyone.
-It features a small, but select choice of clothing, handbags, jewelry, kitchen appliances, paper supplies, and other housewares.
+It features a small but select choice of clothing, handbags, jewelry, kitchen appliances, paper supplies, and other housewares.
 It’s the perfect place to find a quirky birthday present, a housewarming gift, or a JP T-shirt.
 New merchandise arrives weekly.
-The store is open seven days a week, but often not before noon, so check their website for hours of operation.
+The store is open seven days a week.

 The Purple Cactus